 In May 2008, we leased a 4.5-hectare man-made forest in Tomakomai City.
 In June, the following month, we invited 102 of the city’s elementary school students to a hands-on forestation class.
 The children planted 6,500 Sakhalin spruces, Japanese white birches, and double-cherry trees.
 The forest was dubbed the Idemitsu Green- Filled Nature Forest by the students who participated in the class.
 We will continue to manage the forest for the next 80 years.

-Aichi Complex is a key active member of the "Inochi wo Tsunagu Project*” which aims to improve biodiversity and promote the formation of ecosystem networks.
-In FY2022, they participated in the project's "LOVE GREEN DAY 2022" event.
+Aichi Complex is a key active member of the "Linking Lives Project*” which aims to improve biodiversity and promote the formation of ecosystem networks.
+In FY2023, the complex participated in LOVE GREEN DAY 2023, one of the events in this project.

 To protect hooded cranes, categorized as Vulnerable (VU) by the International Union for Conservation of Nature, that migrate to the Yashiro area of Shunan City around the end of October, the Tokuyama Complex participates and cooperates every year in volunteer activities for “crane roost making” promoted by the Shunan City government.